CDSMOpen/brunch-orca/README.md

 ## ToDo

 There's a simple ToDo app /#todos to demonstrate some basic features.
-Uses [Mockjax](https://github.com/appendto/jquery-mockjax) to mock out Jquery Ajax calls to the service layer.
+[Backbone.LocalStorage](https://github.com/jeromegn/Backbone.localStorage) for persistence.
+(Uses a localstorage polyfill for headless testing - local storage wouldn't be available otherwise)